 Unlike other states, South Carolina does not have a “one bite” rule that might say that a dog must have previously bitten somebody in order for the owner to be held liable for future injuries.

 Dog owners may not be considered liable for dog bite damages if provocation occurred.
 Provocation may include abuse or teasing.
 For example, a person walking by and vocally taunting a dog may be considered harassing the animal.

 The other situation in which dog owners are not liable is if the victim was trespassing.
 Trespassing does not include those who have a duty involving entering the property, like delivering the mail.

 Liability for the dog owner does not apply if the dog is working with law enforcement as part of a government agency and the attack was in compliance with commands of the officers involved.
 The dog must also meet training and certification standards of the state.

 South Carolina also requires that you file a lawsuit within three years of the date of the injury to meet the statute of limitations laws.

 To seek compensation for costs related to dog bite injuries, you need to gather the appropriate evidence to bring to court.
 This will include your evidence of medical bills, dates of appointments you had to take off work, and general loss of income.

 You may also be able to seek compensation for pain and suffering or property damage if this applies to your case.

-Philpot Law Firm PA is here to help you with your personal injury case.
+Our firm is here to help you with your personal injury case.
 We take dog bites seriously.
 If you have suffered a personal injury, we are prepared to help represent your rights in court.